unioncollege-webtech/zookeep/README.md

 1. There are 6 different exhibits at the zoo: Moser Canyon, Fagan Valley, Smith Jungle, Kond Cat Complex, Birai Aquarium, and Rodeheaver Desert.
-Create a new page, “exhibits.html”, that lists the animals for each exhibit.
+Create a new page, “exhibits.html”, that lists or displays a gallery containing the animals for each exhibit.

 2. Instead of using “resources/render-helpers.js” and “resources/style.css”,
 write your own HTML, CSS and JavaScript to render the featured animal, gallery, and animal ages listing.
-Be creative!
+Be creative and be awesome.

 Completing and submitting the assignment